 I was almost soulless by the time I left debt collection, but being in a stimulating, bright and colourful environment allowed me to resurrect my creativity and bring out my inner child.

-5. The ‘team’ is always in the centre
+5. The ‘team’ is always in the child care centre

-Granted each workplace has its ups and downs, but in a childcare environment you will find that the people you work with are like family…kooky and sometimes awkward, but overall supportive.
+Granted each workplace has its ups and downs, but in a child care setting, you will find that the people you work with are like family…kooky and sometimes awkward, but overall supportive.

 6. A sense of community